lironui/DDCD/README.md

 If our code is helpful to you, please cite

-`Wang K, Zheng, S, Li, R, Gui L. A Deep Double-Channel Dense Network for Hyperspectral Image Classifica-tion[J].
+`Wang K, Zheng, S, Li, R, Gui L. A Deep Double-Channel Dense Network for Hyperspectral Image Classification[J].
 Journal of Geodesy and Geoinformation Science, 2021, 4(4): 46-62.`

 `Li R, Zheng S, Duan C, et al. Classification of Hyperspectral Image Based on Double-Branch Dual-Attention Mechanism Network[J].
 Remote Sensing, 2020, 12(3): 582.`